Bartley C of E Junior School

 Our school building was built in 1939 as a Secondary School.
 Adaptions have been made wherever possible.
 This includes: hand rails placed by steps, disabled parking bays, a disabled toilet and wheelchair access to one of our entrances put in place.
 Our building has steps at all other entrances, steps within each corridor and stairs to years 5 and 4.
 Should a wheelchair be required by an individual, we will make every attempt to ensure adaptations are made to meet for this additional need.

-After school provision and extracurricular activities are accessible to all children who attend Bartley C.E.
-Junior School.
+After school provision and extracurricular activities are accessible to all children who attend Bartley C of E Junior School.
 Due to the number of pupils bussed into school, we have a focus on lunch time clubs.

 How are parents involved in the school?
 How can I get involved?

-If your child has been identified as having a special educational need at the beginning of each term you will be asked to come to a meeting to discuss your child’s progress and help plan possible ways forward.
+If your child has been identified as having a special educational need you will be asked to come to a meeting to discuss your child’s progress and help plan possible ways forward at the beginning of each term.
 In our experience, the closer home and school work together, the better the outcomes are for your child.

 If we consider we need to refer your child to a specialist professional, such as an Educational Psychologist, you will be asked to give your permission.
 All information from professionals will be discussed with you with the person involved directly, or where this is not possible, in a report.